yoousefyahia/TechMart/README.md

 # 🛒 TechMart - Modern E-Commerce Store

-TechMart is a clean, modern e-commerce web application built with React.
+TechMart is a clean, modern e-commerce web application built with React and Vite.
 It features a streamlined shopping experience, a responsive design, and a maintainable codebase.
 The project is designed for learning, rapid prototyping, and as a solid foundation for real-world online stores.

 ## 📖 Project Overview